Rangeland and Grazing

 Adaptive Management

-The program uses an adaptive management strategy, including strategies and site-specific allotment management plans, to guide grazing practices.
+The program uses adaptive management strategies, including site-specific allotment management plans, to guide grazing practices.
 This involves monitoring the health and condition of grassland ecosystems and adjusting management as needed.

 Cattle grazing on the Sheyenne National Grassland.

 Grazing permits allow for the use of domestic cattle, goats, and sheep on the grasslands, and the Forest Service works with permit holders to ensure responsible grazing practices.
-This includes adhering to guidelines on stocking rates, managing livestock, and maintaining infrastructure like fencing.
+This includes adhering to guidelines on stocking rates, managing livestock, and maintaining infrastructure, such as fencing.

 Ecological Benefits

-Grazing, when managed appropriately, can be beneficial to grassland ecosystems.
+Grazing, when managed appropriately, can benefit grassland ecosystems.
 Grazing animals stimulate plant growth, influence nutrient cycling, and can help to create open areas for seed germination.

 Goats graze the Sheyenne National Grassland.